Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 Bluesnarfing

-Bluesnarfing is similar to Bluejacking in the way that it hijacks the Bluetooth connection of a device without alerting the device owner — sometimes up to 300 feet away.
-However, instead of simply sending the target device messages, hackers using Bluesnarfing can access and steal any information stored on the device, including contact information, emails, passwords, and other sensitive PII.
+Bluesnarfing is similar to Bluejacking in that it hijacks a device's Bluetooth connection without alerting the device owner — sometimes up to 300 feet away.
+However, instead of simply sending messages to the target device, hackers using Bluesnarfing can access and steal any information stored on the device, including contact information, emails, passwords, and other sensitive PII.

 How to use Bluetooth safely

-Knowing the risks involved when using Bluetooth and the type of cyberattacks that are possible can help even the playing field when protecting your gadgets and data.
+Knowing the risks involved when using Bluetooth and possible cyberattacks can help even the playing field when protecting your gadgets and data.
 Here is a list of considerations and best practices when using Bluetooth.

 • Update and patch all your devices when possible: Device and software manufacturers notice many of Bluetooth's vulnerabilities, so they will release regular security updates to help keep your device protected.